 There are two other strategies, but these aren't always possible — it depends on your situation.

-Note: if your company has grown a lot since you got your ISOs, the 409A valuation probably already increased and this isn't an option for you.
+Note: if your company has grown a lot since the time you were granted your ISOs, the 409A valuation has probably already increased and this isn't an option for you.

-If you believe in the long-term viability of the company, and you think there's going to be a successful exit (i.e. an IPO or acquisition) where you can sell your shares at a large profit, you should exercise as early as possible to minimize taxes and to start the 12-month clock on long-term capital gains.
+If you believe in the long-term viability of the company, and you think there's going to be a successful exit (i.e. an IPO or acquisition) where you can sell your shares at a gain, you can choose to exercise as early as possible, to minimize taxes and to start the 12-month clock on long-term capital gains.

 Assuming your company is growing, then the earlier you do it, the lower the 409A valuation (aka fair market valuation) will be.
 And that's the number determining your tax liability on exercise.

-If your strike price is $1 per share and the fair market value is $1.05 per share, then you’re going to pay next to nothing in additional taxes.
-In fact, if your company allows early exercising and you exercise your ISOs right after you get them, their strike price will be equal to the 409A valuation and you likely won't owe taxes on those ISOs at all.
+If your strike price is $1 per share and the fair market value is $1.05 per share, then you’ll very likely pay minimal taxes.
+In fact, if your company allows early exercising and you exercise your ISOs right after you get them, their strike price will be equal to the 409A valuation and you might not owe taxes on those ISOs at all.

 The other option is to partner with a company that finances the cost of exercising (including any tax burden).